kirillstrelkov/easelenium/README.md

 - Supports [PageObject pattern](https://code.google.com/p/selenium/wiki/PageObjects)
 - Supports Continuous Integration
 - Suits for novice users.
-- Supports Python 2 and Python 3
+- Supports only Python 3.6+(for other versions check old master releases)

 Framework can be used as standalone framework with UI and/or as a library.
 Supportive classes: